 Although 11 out of Canada’s 13 provinces and territories have their own Provincial Nominee Programs, which each have Express Entry Linked Streams with processing times of approximately 6 months, there is one province that is leaps and bounds ahead of other provinces.
 The British Columbia Provincial Nominee Program (BC PNP) processes it’s visa applications in an incredible 2-3 months!
 That’s half the time to process Canada visa applications compared to Express Entry!
 This is due to its online application portal, which most provinces don’t have.
 To apply through a PNP through the non-Express Entry linked stream you would normally have to apply directly to the province through the paper process which can normally take anywhere between 15 to 19 months!
 And to top things off, the BC PNP has draws more regularly than the Express Entry system.

-Top Tip: If you’re a tech professional and are interested in immigrating to British Columbia Canada, you may want to check out the BC Tech Pilot.
+Top Tip: If you’re a tech professional and are interested in immigrating to Canada, than you may want to check out British Columbia's BC Tech Pilot.
 British Columbia is one of Canada’s Tech hubs and is always on the lookout for skilled IT professionals to join its community.
 Visit our website here to see if your occupation has made the 29 in-demand jobs in Canada list for the BC Tech Pilot.

 4. Global Talent Stream: Temporary Foreign Work Permit